Skip to Content

 Southern Potato Salad

-I love to draw inspiration for recipes from friends and family, and this potato salad is no different.
-I drew inspiration for this potato salad recipe from my friend’s mom.
+I love drawing inspiration for recipes from my friends and family, and this potato salad recipe is no different.
+It comes from a friend’s mom.
 One taste of hers, and I knew I had to recreate it.
-While I think my version does the original justice, I’ll never reach her level of expertise.
-At every family gathering in Atlanta, she is the one they call on to make potato salad, so it was big shoes to fill.
+While I think my version does the original justice, making this dish was big shoes to fill since she is the one they call on to make potato salad at family gatherings in Georgia.

-• Potatoes: Normally, I use waxy, small potatoes to make potato salad, but in this recipe, I prefer russet or Yukon Gold potatoes.
+• Potatoes: Normally, I use small waxy potatoes like red potatoes to make potato salad, but I prefer russet potatoes or Yukon Gold potatoes to make this recipe.
 I cut them into larger pieces to maintain their structure as they boil.
-Once they cool down, you can cut them down into smaller bites before including them in the salad if you prefer.
+Once they cool down, cut them down into smaller pieces before including them in the salad.

-• Vegetables: Diced celery, pickle, and red onion add textural variation and flavor.
+• Vegetables: Add finely diced celery, dill pickles, and red onion for texture and flavor.

 The full recipe with measurements is in the recipe card below.